symsoft/ecc-api-guide/about.md

 The API uses HTTP over TLS with [JSON payload](payload.md).

 POST/PATCH/DELETE operations are asynchronous (returns 202, Accepted) and will eventually be executed.

-The book describes version 0.4.0 of the API.

 The normative API reference is the specification in [OpenAPI](https://github.com/OAI/OpenAPI-Specification) format (see chapter [API Specification](swagger_specification.md)).
+This book describes version 0.4.0 of the API.

 The API is covered by [Apache 2.0 License](license.md).